 What if I told you that Big data is really just a pile of data that doesn’t make sense if you don’t know how to use it?
 This is where data scientists come into the picture.
 To make sense of the big data, we need data scientists, and good ones to be precise.
-And don’t let the title ‘data scientist’ fool you, there are quite a few of qualities that a data scientist should possess to be called one.
+And don’t let the title ‘data scientist’ fool you, there are quite a few qualities that a data scientist should possess to be called one.
 If you are looking to hire a data scientist or are planning to be one yourself, here are the qualities that you should look for or possess.[spacer height=”10px”]

 [spacer height=”10px”]Turning data into information is the primary job of a data scientist.
 The know-how of statistics is hence a quality that goes without saying.
 Looking at things with a quantitative mindset is important to stay neutral and keep biases away while dealing with data.
 A good data scientist understands that the depth and reliability of insights increase in proportion to the amount of data and refrains himself from reaching conclusions with inadequate data.
-With huge amount of data, trends and insights pop out as numbers.
+With a huge amount of data, trends and insights pop out as numbers.
 A love for numbers is hence necessary for being a true data scientist.
-A data scientist should be able to interrogate large amounts of data to derive actionable insights and then apply predictive modelling techniques to anticipate future trends.
-A good hold on statistics is necessary for preparing reports and plotting the recommended courses of action based on the insights.[spacer height=”10px”]
+A data scientist should be able to interrogate large amounts of data to derive actionable insights and then apply predictive modeling techniques to anticipate future trends.
+Good hold on statistics is necessary for preparing reports and plotting the recommended courses of action based on the insights.[spacer height=”10px”]

 Programming skills[spacer height=”10px”]

-A data scientist would work with different teams to build pipelines, tools, modules, packages, websites, dashboards and much more.
+A data scientist would work with different teams to build pipelines, tools, modules, packages, websites, dashboards, and much more.
 This doesn’t mean a data scientist should be an expert coder, but an understanding of algorithms and how codes work can go a long way in the work of a data scientist.
 When the system cannot provide you the right trends or insights, it’s time to roll up the sleeves and write some code.
 This would be impossible without some programming skills and technical flexibility.

 With data, things can become quite difficult at times, and only curiosity can drive you towards the results.
 This is why curiosity is one of the most essential qualities of a data scientist.[spacer height=”10px”]

 [spacer height=”10px”]Data analytics is more about the results than the process itself.
 It doesn’t matter how you bring the results with data as long as there are the expected results.
 Data scientists might have to take more than one route to solve certain problems at times.
 Getting stalled by small hurdles is not a good quality for a data scientist.
-Being result-driven helps in such cases as the strong determination to convert data into result becomes the driving force for themselves.
-Data scientists, in general are people who move from one problem to the other while juggling different tasks at the same time.
-Nothing but the result can stop them from the endeavour.[spacer height=”10px”]
+Being result-driven helps in such cases as the strong determination to convert data into results becomes the driving force for themselves.
+Data scientists, in general, are people who move from one problem to the other while juggling different tasks at the same time.
+Nothing but the result can stop them from the endeavor.[spacer height=”10px”]

 [spacer height=”10px”]Creativity might look like the odd one in this list.
 The truth is, it is one of the most important qualities for a data scientist.
-Creative people aren’t afraid to make mistakes, they experiment new things and dare to explore new territories.
+Creative people aren’t afraid to make mistakes, they experiment with new things and dare to explore new territories.
 They find opportunities in their failures and can easily change the direction.
 All of these are essential for data science.

 Creativity alone cannot make a data scientist, of course.
-Someone who can prepare easy-to-consume, attractive and eye catching reports might not always be the best fit for the role of a data scientist.
+Someone who can prepare easy-to-consume, attractive, and eye-catching reports might not always be the best fit for the role of a data scientist.
 Data scientists can be called creative problem solvers.[spacer height=”10px”]

-Understanding of databases[spacer height=”10px”]Irrespective of whether you are working with structured data, unstructured or both together, a good data scientist must have a fundamental idea about the working of databases.
+Understanding of databases[spacer height=”10px”]Irrespective of whether you are working with structured data, unstructured, or both together, a good data scientist must have a fundamental idea about the working of databases.
 Besides, a basic understanding of columnar and relational databases can go a long way in making the job of a data scientist easier.
-A lot of the corporate warehouses still use the traditional relational databases.
+A lot of the corporate warehouses still use traditional relational databases.
 Data scientists will also have to be involved in the setup of these databases although there will be technical personnel to execute the task.
-The know-how of developing a database infrastructure that can handle unstructured data is like cherry on the top.[spacer height=”10px”]
+The know-how of developing a database infrastructure that can handle unstructured data is like a cherry on the top.[spacer height=”10px”]

 Great communication skills